remla23-team5/operation/README.md

 ## Environment Variables

-The following environment variables are required to start the application:
+The application makes use of the following environment variables:

-- `PORT`: the port number the application should listen on
+- `APP_PORT`: the port number which the application should listen on.
+By default, it is set to 8000, but a different port number can be set using the `.env` file (NOTE: the value 8080 cannot be used, because that port number is already taken).

 ## Codebase Overview